JamesOn Curry

-High school career
+Early life

 Curry was born in Pleasant Grove, North Carolina to father Leon and mother Connie (née Parker) Curry.
 He attended Eastern Alamance High School, in Mebane, North Carolina; in his freshman season, Curry scored a total of 639 points, which at the time was the highest mark for a freshman in North Carolina high school history: the record was then beaten by Junior Robinson in 2011.
 In 2001, Curry scored 59 points in a game against Chatham High School of Chatham, Virginia.
 Curry established another single-season scoring record the following year, scoring a total of 892 points, beating the old sophomore record established by Scooter Sherrill in 1998.
 In his junior year, Curry scored 972 points, another North Carolina record, beating the mark of 954 that Lawrence Clayton had established in 1958.

 He averaged 40.2 points, 7.3 rebounds, and 6.0 assists per game as a senior and was a two-time Associated Press All-State first team selection.
-On December 9, 2003 Curry scored 47 points and added 9 rebounds, 9 assists and 9 steals, thus recording a near-quadruple double.
-On January 19, 2004 Curry scored 65 points against Western Alamance High School, 2 shy of the all-time North Carolina record of 67 established in 1950 by Bob Poole.
-During that game he shot 25/39 from the field (9/16 on three-pointers), and also recorded 11 rebounds.
+On December 9, 2003, Curry scored 47 points and added 9 rebounds, 9 assists and 9 steals, thus recording a near-quadruple-double.
+On January 19, 2004, Curry scored 65 points against Western Alamance High School, two shy of the all-time North Carolina record of 67 established in 1950 by Bob Poole.
+During that game he shot 25 of 39 from the field (9 of 16 on three-pointers), and also recorded 11 rebounds.
 Curry set the all-time North Carolina high school scoring record with 3,307 points, which was surpassed in 2018 by UNC recruit Coby White with 3,573 points.
-In his high school Curry had 74 games where he scored at least 20 points (28 of them in his junior year), 44 30+ point games, and 16 games with 40 points or more.
+In his high school Curry had 74 games where he scored at least 20 points (28 of them in his junior year), 44 30-plus-point games, and 16 games with 40 points or more.